NadavFireman/Unsupervised-Learning-Final-Project-Customer-Segmentation/README.md

 K-Means won: silhouette 0.208 / 0.188 / 0.157, and 0.928 accuracy against a 0.467 baseline.
 Three segments — wholesale-deal buyers (684 customers, 58.4% of revenue), regular retail (1,251, 32.3%), occasional (1,122, 9.3%).
 The labels don't survive the next window (ARI 0.124 and 0.165), but the economics do: 23.5% of test-window customers hold 48.9% of its revenue.
 Unusable for targeting, usable for budgeting.

-SHAP puts `campaign_pct` and `interval_std` first and classic RFM last — the extensions do the separating, not the core.
-Product categories correlate at most 0.021 with any segment: the segments differ in *how* customers buy, not *what*.
+SHAP puts `campaign_pct` and `interval_std` first and RFM last: the extensions separate, not the core.
+And product categories correlate at most 0.021 with any segment — customers differ in *how* they buy, not *what*.

 ## Repository Structure